Currently Viewing Posts in Lifestyle

 While much emphasis is placed on female fertility, it’s important to recognize that male fertility also plays a crucial role in the chances of successful pregnancy.
 Understanding the intricacies of male reproductive health is essential for couples trying to conceive.

 Male fertility is a complex interplay of various factors, including sperm count, motility, morphology, and overall sperm health.
-Sperm count refers to the number of sperm present in a semen sample, while motility relates to the sperm’s ability to swim effectively towards the egg.
+Sperm count refers to the number of sperm present in a semen sample.
+Motility relates to the sperm’s ability to swim effectively towards the egg.
 Additionally, sperm morphology examines the size and shape of sperm, as abnormalities in morphology can impact the sperm’s ability to fertilize an egg.

 Age and Male Fertility